pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 Pulumi automatically captures dependencies when you pass an output from one resource as an input to another resource.
 Capturing these dependencies ensures that the physical infrastructure resources are not created or updated until all their dependencies are available and up-to-date.

-Because outputs are asynchronous, their actual raw values are not immediately available.
-If you need to access an output’s raw value—for example, to compute a derived, new value, or because you want to log it—you have these options:
+Because outputs are asynchronous, their actual plain values are not immediately available.
+If you need to access an output’s plain value—for example, to compute a derived, new value, or because you want to log it—you have these options:

-- [Apply](#apply): a callback that receives the raw value, and computes a new output
+- [Apply](#apply): a callback that receives the plain value, and computes a new output
 - [Lifting](#lifting): directly read properties off an output value
 - [Interpolation](#outputs-and-strings): concatenate string outputs with other strings directly

 ## Apply

-To access the raw (or _resolved_) value of an output, use {{< pulumi-apply >}}.
-This method accepts a callback that will be invoked with the raw value, once that value is available.
+To access the _plain_ (or _resolved_) value of an output, use {{< pulumi-apply >}}.
+This method accepts a callback that will be invoked with the plain value, once that value is available.

 This example will wait for the value to be returned from the API and print it to stdout